phpfontana/tensorflow-apple-silicon/README.md

-# TensorFLow on Apple Silicon
+# TensorFlow on Apple Silicon

 This Repo is a step-by-step guide on how to install and run TensorFlow on Apple Silicon Devices using Conda.